ktiniatros/TTS-iOS7/documentation/index.md

 	var TTSiOS7 = require("com.giorgos.ttsios7");

-The TTSiOS7 variable is a reference to the Module object.
+The TTSiOS7 variable is a reference to an AVSpeechSynthesizer class instance.

 ## Reference